NVIDIA/deepops/docs/pxe/maas.md

 1. Scroll down until you see the Power configuration setting.
     If this has already been selected to a pre-configured value, you're good to go, because MAAS has autodetected how to control the power on this node!
 1. If it's not yet selected, click the drop-down menu and it will show several different types of power control available.
-    For a physical machine, the most common choice will be "IPMI".
+    For a physical machine, the most common choice will be "IPMI", and will require you to fill in the username and password for the server BMC.
-    MAAS also supports power control via several different types of hypervisors, such as VMWare.
+    MAAS also supports power control via several different types of hypervisors, such as VMWare; these may also require credentials to access.
     If none of these are available for your hypervisor, click "Manual".
 This will allow you to proceed with deploying your node, but you will have to manually boot it up when needed.
 1. Click "Save changes"